 If you want to learn more about the lost art of hair wreaths, Leila even teaches classes where you learn her techniques.

 8. Union Station

 This building was originally put up in 1914 and the terminal for 12 main lines and 30 subsidiary lines.
 Since then, it has been converted into a #188 million entertainment center.
-Now it’s home to an exhibit on Kansas City’s railroad history, shops, restaurants, a children’s science center, move theater, and Amtrak!
+Now it’s home to an exhibit on Kansas City’s railroad history, shops, restaurants, Science City – a hands-on children’s science center, movie theater, and Amtrak!

 Take a walk through the 33rd president’s “Summer White House”.
 This National Park unit gives you a glimpse into Harry S. Truman’s life and career.
 You do need to get tickets as they limit the tours to 8 people at a time, so be sure to stop by the visitor’s center.

 11. Glace Artisan Ice Cream - PERMANENTLY CLOSED

 Enjoy a smooth, creamy pint (or cone or cup) or ice cream at Glace.
 Try one of the favorites, like Dark Chocolate or Salted Pretzel, or one of their unique flavors like Earl Grey Tea or Fig Sorbet.